PedroTelesFCUP/Beam_weaver/paper/paper.md

 PENELOPE for photon and electron transport methodology [@penelope2018], Geant4 for transport-system design inspiration [@agostinelli2003geant4], and Stable-Baselines3 for reinforcement-learning infrastructure [@raffin2021stable].
+Beam Weaver also draws on the reinforcement-learning literature on multi-step bootstrapping and entropy-regularized policy optimization [@suttonbarto2018; @haarnoja2018sac].

 # References